semgrep/semgrep-docs/docs/kb/semgrep-ci/bitbucket-triggering-events-to-jenkins.md

 It allows you to trigger builds on Bitbucket's push and pull requests events.

 :::info Prerequisites
-* Installing the plugin ["Bitbucket Push and Pull Request"](https://plugins.jenkins.io/bitbucket-push-and-pull-request/) on the Jenkins server.
+* You must install the [<i class="fas fa-external-link fa-xs"></i> Bitbucket Push and Pull Request](https://plugins.jenkins.io/bitbucket-push-and-pull-request/) plugin on your the Jenkins server.
+This method requires that your Jenkins instance is compatible with this plugin.
 * Having network visibility between the two platforms.

 :::note